 Dick was a ‘late developer’ in the world of Garden Railways but a chance visit to GRS tempted him into Gauge 3.
 He built the ‘Parkside and Hale’ railway in 2005 in his garden at Farnham and after a brief sojourn with electric operation, turned to live steam.
 He bought a lathe and taught himself to use it.
 He then proceeded to build a series of live steam engines at a prodigious rate.
 They include an LBSC 4-6-0 Purley Grange, a 0-6-0 Southern Maid, a SR Schools, which was followed by an Atlantic (Ayesha) and a Beyer-Garratt 0-4-0/0-4-0.

 Dick then turned to locomotive design and published a series in Model Engineer on constructing a Gauge 3 ‘D-Class’ locomotive.
 Next was a design for a Gauge 3 model of the Stockton and Darlington Railway’s ‘Derwent’ (which won a Bronze medal at the ME 2012 show) and which was also published as a series in ME.
 His ‘Chaldron’ wagon won a Bronze medal and was followed by ‘Liverpool’ a Crampton locomotive.
 Dick’s last locomotive build was ‘Courier’ also a Crampton but battery-electric powered.

-Unfortunately, arthritis and cataracts have now brought Dicks' amazing locomotive and stock production to a halt but happily he is still a regular attendee at Society Events.
+Unfortunately, arthritis and cataracts have now brought Dicks' amazing locomotive and stock production to a halt but locomotives can still be seen running at Society Events.